What you need to know

 What you get: 100% of your base salary for up to 8 weeks of time away from work while you're on pregnancy disability.

-What else to know: This benefit is in addition to and coordinated with other benefits, such as Short-Term Disability or any statutory programs, to ensure you get 100% of your base pay for those first 8 weeks.
+What else to know: This benefit is in addition to and coordinated with other benefits, such as Short-Term Disability or any statutory programs, to ensure you get 100% of your base pay for up to those first 8 weeks.

 What you get: 100% of your base pay for up to 8 weeks within the first year of the birth or placement of a child.